lubuntu-team/manual/source/2/2.4/2.4.7/noblenote.rst

 To toggle showing the toolbar press :kbd:`Control +Shift +T` or :menuselection:`View --> Show toolbar`.

 To bring back up your note nobleNote will leave a notebook icon in the system tray on the lower right hand corner of the panel.
 To bring the notes backup after closing them left click on the tray icon.
-To fully close nobleNote right click on the tray icon :menuselection:`Quit`.
+To fully close nobleNote right click on the tray icon :menuselection:`Quit` or press :kbd:`Control+Q`.

 To search a note for something type into the bar to find something in your note.
 To go to your next result press the :guilabel:`Find next` button.
 To find the previous result press the :guilabel:`Find previous` button.
 To change your font first press the :guilabel:`>>` button and then select your font from the drop down on the left.
 To change your font size of your notes first press the :guilabel:`>>` button and then select your font size from the drop down to the right.